 All SFTC Reservations must be approved by the OHFA Board.
-Requests for application tax credit reservation approvals will be made to the OHFA-Board once the application review is finalized.
-No reservation approvals for the Fiscal Year 2024 SFTC allocation can occur after June 30, 2025.
-Additionally, no reservation approvals for the Fiscal Year 2025 SFTC allocation can occur after June 30, 2026.
+Requests for application tax credit reservation approvals will be made to the OHFA Board once the application review is finalized.

 Any remaining tax credit allocation not reserved in a fiscal year may be moved forward to the next fiscal year for reservation use.
 The table below outlines the last day a reservation may be made for the identified fiscal year's allocation: